 Dear Chief of Department, Director, or CEO of Sponsoring employer:

 An employee or volunteer in your organization has expressed an interest in participating in the Emergency Management Association of Georgia’s Emergency Management AssistanceTeam (EMAT).
-In the event of a State, Regional or Local emergency or disaster, the applicant may be asked to activate for deployment to assist impacted local emergency management organizations.
+In the event of a state, regional or local emergency or disaster, the applicant may be asked to activate for deployment to assist impacted local emergency management organizations.
 This deployment may be for as long as seven days plus travel days.
 As an EMAT member, they remain employed by their sponsoring jurisdiction or private employer for salary and worker’s compensation benefits during activations.

-It will be the responsibility of each participating employee to clarify with their employer/agency how or if compensation is available for their time or reimbursed for expenses during training or actual deployment.
+It will be the responsibility of each participating employee to clarify with their employer/agency how or if compensation is available for their time or if they will be reimbursed for expenses during training or actual deployment.

-For the purposes of workman compensation coverage and long-term disability coverage, employees who are engaged in responses or training in connection with the EMAT program are considered performing within the scope of their employment with their sponsoring jurisdiction, and, as such, subject to coverage’s required under Georgia State Law and/or local jurisdiction workman compensation rules.
+For the purposes of workers’ compensation coverage and long-term disability coverage, employees who are engaged in responses or training in connection with the EMAT program are considered performing within the scope of their employment with their sponsoring jurisdiction, and, as such, subject to coverage’s required under Georgia State Law and/or local jurisdiction workers’ compensation rules.

 If the EMAT member is retired and/or has no employer, they are indicating by signing that they have personal insurance that covers them in the case of injury, illness and/or long-term disability.